 Professor Andrea Vacca, Editor in Chief of the International Journal of Fluid Power discusses the role of Fluid Power research in the drive towards greater efficiency and sustainability

-All books and journals published by River Publishers are committed to upholding the highest standards of publication ethics and as a publisher we take all possible measures against publication malpractice.
-Authors who submit articles to any of River Publishers journals, or proposals to one of our book series, attest that their work is original and unpublished, and is not under consideration for publication elsewhere.
-In addition, authors confirm that their journal article and/or book proposal is their own; that it has not been copied or plagiarized, in whole or in part, from other works; and that they have disclosed actual or potential conflicts of interest with their work or partial benefits associated with it.
+River Publishers are committed to upholding the highest standards of publication ethics and as a publisher we take every possible measure against publication malpractice.
+Authors who submit articles to any of our journals, or proposals to one of our book series, are required to attest that their work is original and unpublished and is not under consideration for publication elsewhere.
+In addition, authors confirm that their journal article and/or book proposal is their own; that it has not been plagiarized, and that they have disclosed actual or potential conflicts of interest with their work or partial benefits associated with it.
+We fairly and aggressively police this policy.

 DUTIES OF EDITORS

-- Decision on the Publication of Articles and/or Books
+- Final Decision on the Publication of Articles and/or Books

-The Editor in Chief of journals published by River Publisher, and the Series Editors of book series published by River Publishers, are responsible for deciding which of the articles submitted to the journal should be published, or which book proposals get accepted for publication.
-In the case of journals, the Editor in Chief may be guided by the policies of the journal's editorial board and subjected to such legal requirements regarding libel, copyright infringement and plagiarism.
+The Editor (s) in Chief of journals published by River Publisher, and the Series Editors of book series published by River Publishers, are responsible for deciding which of the articles submitted to the journal should be published, or which book proposals get accepted for publication.
+In the case of journals, the Editor in Chief may be guided by the views of the journal's editorial board.
 The Editor in Chief may confer with other editors or reviewers in making this decision.

 - Disclosure and conflicts of interest